ckipp01/choo-parcel-starter/README.md

 # choo-parcel-starter

 I've recently started multiple new projects that are using both [choo](https://choo.io/) and [parcel](https://parceljs.org/).
 I started using choo because I didn't want the overhead of a large JS framework, and I honestly didn't need everything that comes with them.
 I just wanted a bit of templating and routing help.
 Choo was perfect for me in that regards.
-Parcel seemed like a logical choice to pair with it because of the no-configuration approach that could be used both as a dev-server and as a bundler.
+Parcel seemed like a logical choice to pair with it because of the no-configuration approach that could be used both as a dev-server and as a bundler providing the necessary transforms I was looking for.

 ## Getting started